 (The following is a guest post by Leyla Giray Alyanak, a former foreign correspondent who belonged to the WWF International management team, and now blogs about her travels at Women on the Road.
 If you’re a blogger interested in contributing a guest post, please contact Bret Love at [email protected])

 I was fortunate to get a sneak peek behind the scenes at the BSBCC on a recent visit to the Malaysian state of Sabah.
-Everything is set: The visitor center and a second bear house are being built, and half a dozen cubs are already clambering over tree trunks and branches, looking around with mischief in their eyes.
+Everything is set: The visitor center and a second bear house is built, and half a dozen cubs are already clambering over tree trunks and branches, looking around with mischief in their eyes.

 Guaranteeing the Sun Bear’s survival in Borneo is one of the main reasons behind the conservation centre, and protecting its rainforest habitat is part of the centre’s mission.
 Unfortunately, Helarctos malayanus has been under serious threat throughout the rest of its range.
 In some places, including Bangladesh, China, India, Myanmar and Vietnam, it has all but disappeared.